 In addition, our Bylaws establish an advance notice procedure for nominations for election to our Board of Directors and other matters that stockholders wish to present for action at an annual meeting other than those to be included in our proxy statement.
-To be timely, stockholder notice of a nomination or a proposal must be delivered to or mailed and received by the Corporate Secretary at our principal offices not later than the close of business on March 10, 2024 and no earlier than the close of business on February 9, 2024; provided, however, that in the event that the date of the 2024 Annual Meeting of Stockholders is held more than thirty (30) days before or more than seventy (70) days after the anniversary date of the 2023 Annual Meeting of Stockholders, notice by the stockholder to be timely must be delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting of Stockholders and not later than the close of business on the later of the ninetieth (90th) day prior to the 2024 Annual Meeting of Stockholders or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.
+To be timely, stockholder notice of a nomination or a proposal must be delivered to or mailed and received by the Corporate Secretary at our principal offices not later than the close of business on March 10, 2024 and no earlier than the close of business on February 9, 2024; provided, however, that in the event that the date of the 2024 Annual Meeting of Stockholders is held more than thirty (30) days before or more than seventy (70) days after the anniversary date of the 2023 Annual Meeting of Stockholders, notice by the stockholders and not later than the close of business on the one hundred twentieth (120th) day prior to the 2024 Annual Meeting of Stockholders or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by us.
 All nominations and stockholder proposals should be sent to the attention of our Corporate Secretary, c/o OptiNose, Inc., 1020 Stony Hill Road, Suite 300, Yardley, Pennsylvania 19067.
 The notice of nomination or proposal also must comply with the content requirements for such notices set forth in our Bylaws.